neeffect/nee/contributing.md

 # Cheat sheet

-Fork this repo and checkout it.
+- Fork this repo and check it out.

 - add this repository as an upstream to your repository:
-`git remote add upstream https://github.com/neefect/nee.git`
+`git remote add upstream git@github.com:neeffect/nee.git`

 - fetch branches and commits from this repository to your local repository:
 `git fetch upstream`